-Applicants must commit to services in each of the three levels listed on the Tenant Investment Plan Matrix.
+- Applicants must commit to services in each of the three levels listed on the Tenant Investment Plan Matrix.
 Each applicant must commit to at least one service in level one, two services in level two, and three services in level three.
 Developments planning to incorporate services not referenced in the Tenant Investment Plan Matrix or that exceed the minimum requirements may merit consideration for additional scoring under the Unique Features category.
-Applicants must submit:
+Applicants must submit: - One Form C: Tenant Investment Plan Matrix listing all services for the entire proposed project (found in the HOME Application Additional Documents Folder); - One Form D: Tenant Investment Plan Service Agreement (MOU) for each service provider with original or a copy of original signatures (found in the HOME Application Additional Documents Folder); - If the HOME applicant is providing services, an MOU must still be executed to ensure IHCDA has documentation of the applicant's commitment.
+Applicants are required to use the IHCDA provided Tenant Investment Plan Service Agreement (MOU) unless the IHCDA legal department has provided written approval of an alternate MOU prior to application submittal.

-Tab M Project Characteristics
+Tab M_Project Characteristics